13hannes11/ics-proxy/README.md

 # ics-proxy

 You can find a running instance of this code on [ics-proxy.de](https://ics-proxy.de).
-The docker image is published on [DockerHub](https://hub.docker.com/repository/docker/13hannes11/ics-proxy).
+The docker image is published on the [GitHub Container Registry](https://github.com/13hannes11/ics-proxy/pkgs/container/ics-proxy).

 ## Screenshots